thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/embed-a-viz.md

 toc: true
 permalink: /:collection/:path.html
 ---
-This page explains, through an example, how to embed a visualization (table or chart) or pinboard from ThoughtSpot in your own static Web page, portal, or application.
+The page explains, through an example, how to embed a visualization (table or chart) or pinboard from ThoughtSpot in your own static Web page, portal, or application.
 To build this sample, you need to have access to a text editor and a ThoughtSpot instance with a visualization.
 You should also have some experience working with Javascript.